-In Year 3 we introduced an improved set of displacement time series products derived from the SIO, JPL and combination ATS solutions.
-Using Post-ATS Python scripts we remove the outliers detected in the ATS process, correct for any non-coseismic offsets and reinsert any coseismic offsets.
-This results in a modified raw time series that reflects the actual physical motions of the stations after removing non-physical artifacts.
-We refer to these modified raw data files as "Raw_M" time series, which has not been modeled.
-They include for WNAM and GLOBAL stations:
+In Year 3 of the project, we introduced an improved set of displacement time series products derived from the SOPAC, JPL and combination ATS solutions.
+Using "Post-ATS" Python scripts we remove the outliers detected in the ATS process, correct for the non-coseismic offsets and reinsert any coseismic offsets.
+All level 2 displacement time series are subject to the post-ATS procedure.
+The ATS and post-ATS processes are compared in Figure 6.
+Thus, they reflect our best estimate of the actual physical motions of the stations that have been calibrated, validated and verified, as desribed in section 2.10.